-The Willow International Center employs a full-time institutional researcher with Reedley College (50%) whose duties include the collection and management of data and information needed to support the evaluation component of the collaborative decision making model.
-Additional statistical support used in the evaluation process is provided by the SCCCD Department of Institutional Research website (www.ir.scccd.com) provides the college and community with accessible information about Willow International and the district.
+The Clovis Community College Center employs a full-time institutional researcher with Reedley College (50%) whose duties include the collection and management of data and information needed to support the evaluation component of the collaborative decision making model.
+Additional statistical support used in the evaluation process is provided by the SCCCD Department of Institutional Research.
+The SCCCD Department of Institutional Research website (www.ir.scccd.com) provides the college and community with accessible information about Clovis Community College Center and the district.
 Also, the "SCCCD Fact Book" that is issued annually contains summary information on the centers, colleges and district that is used as part of the data analysis for planning.

 Two: Integrated Planning - key to the efforts of integrated planning are the relationships among the various planning efforts at the district and college center levels.

 The SCCCD Strategic Plan 2011 goals are directly connected to the college center's plans as evidence of continuity between the district and its colleges and centers.
 In regards to the integration at the site level, instructional programs, student support programs and related support (e.g. library) are inter-connected with the overarching goal of continual improvement of student learning.

-The Educational Master Plan for the Willow International Center was approved by the Board of Trustees on March 2, 2010.
+The Educational Master Plan for the Clovis Community College Center was approved by the Board of Trustees on March 2, 2010.
 The process in developing the final plan was begun in April 2009 with input from students, faculty, staff, and administration through surveys, meetings, and open forums.
 The data collected as part of the planning process revolved around three major areas: 1) data research on the historic growth of student enrollment and weekly student contact hours (WSCH), 2) assessing the internal environment relative to the current composition/profile of the students served, and 3) conducting an external environmental scan which views the center in relationship to its service areas and external environment.
-As a result of the data analysis and dialogue, twelve recommendations were identified as the basis for assisting Willow International in projecting educational programs and support services that will be needed through the year 2025.
+As a result of the data analysis and dialogue, twelve recommendations were identified as the basis for assisting Clovis Community College Center in projecting educational programs and support services that will be needed through the year 2025.